Replanning Human-Robot Collaborative Tasks with Vision-Language Models via Semantic and Physical Dual-Correction: Experiments

 In the tool preparation task, the robot retrieves an electric screwdriver from a stand and hands it over to the worker.
 The stand holds six screwdrivers, each equipped with a different-sized hex bit for specific bolts.
 The task begins with an initial command such as ``Take a hex driver''.
 We also evaluated the system's dynamic replanning capability by providing corrective instructions after the initial selection, such as ``Take a bigger one''.
 Success is defined as the robot's ability to identify, retrieve, and if necessary, switch to the correct tool according to the linguistic input.

-As shown in \figref{prompt} and \figref{prompt_models}, the prompts for the Action Target Selection Model include the task, background, chain of thought, and output format.
-The internal and external correction models receive task descriptions and images, with the Internal Correction Model also receiving background information.
+To clarify the VLM's input and output structures, we detail the prompt designs for each module.
+As shown in \figref{grasp_prompt} and \figref{tool_prompt}, the prompts for the \textit{Action Target} Selection Models consist of the task description, background information, input description, a chain-of-thought directive, and the expected output format.
+The object fixation task explicitly defines the correspondence between the robot and human coordinate systems to guide spatial reasoning, whereas the tool preparation task provides the characteristics of available tools.
+Additionally, as shown in \figref{prompt_models}, the Internal and External Correction models receive task-specific verification criteria along with environmental images, with the Internal Correction Model also leveraging background information for logical consistency checks.